microsoft/CosmosDB_Multi-Tenant/workshop/README.md

 Cosmos DB provides continuous and periodic backup modes.

 ### Service-Managed failover: It allows Azure Cosmos DB to fail over the write region of multi-region account.
 Region
-failovers are detected and handled by Azure and don't require any changes from the application.
+failovers are detected and handled by Azure and do not require any changes from the application.

-5.2: Select "Service-Managed Failover" option to failover the database to read region at the time region outage.
+Select "Service-Managed Failover" option to failover the database to read region at the time region outage.

 Select the "On" button under "Enable Service-Managed Failover".

 It will take sometime to enable the failover option.

-### Autoscale for scalability
+### 5.3 Autoscale for scalability
 It allows you to scale the throughput (RU/s) of your database or container automatically and instantly.
 The throughput is scaled based on the usage, without impacting the availability, latency, throughput, or performance of the workload.